wallix/redemption/projects/redemption_configs/README.md

 ### SesmanInfo

+ACL (Access Control List) refers to `sesman` or `passthrough.py` which have the ability to send or receive configuration options.

 - `no_acl`
 - `proxy_to_acl(ResetBackToSelector)`
 - `acl_to_proxy(ResetBackToSelector, Loggable)`
-- `acl_rw(ResetBackToSelector, Loggable)`
+- `acl_rw(ResetBackToSelector, Loggable)`: proxy_to_acl + acl_to_proxy

 #### ResetBackToSelector

-Indicates whether acls should send value before the connection to target.
+Indicates whether ACLs should send value when you return to the internal pages before the connection to target.

 ```cpp
 auto reset_back_to_selector = ResetBackToSelector::Yes;